Discounts, tax breaks and bonuses: How governments and employers are incentivizing coronavirus vaccination

 Now with vaccinations beginning, some governments are looking to incentivize getting the shot with travel perks.

 Denmark on Wednesday announced it was partnering with a private company to develop a digital passport, which would allow travelers to bypass some restrictions by showing a trusted proof of inoculation.
-Finance Minister Morten Boedskov said in a news conference the program would be ready in several months and that the government would discuss its use for non-travel reasons at a later point, the Associated Press reported.
+Acting finance minister Morten Boedskov said in a news conference that the program would be ready in several months and the government would discuss its use for non-travel reasons at a later point, the Associated Press reported.

 The Ministry of Health in Israel, among other governments, has also floated plans for issuing “green passports” showing proof of inoculation, which could then become mandatory to enter certain places.